Marrakech with kids

 Le Nid’ cigogne

 Our favorite!
-Less known than other popular restaurants, but perhaps even more enjoyable for that reason.
-From the rooftop terrace, you have a beautiful view of the Moulay el Yazid Mosque.
-The food is typically delicious Moroccan, and the owners are super friendly and great with the children.
+Less well-known than the other favorite restaurants, but maybe that makes it even more special.
+From the rooftop terrace, you have a beautiful view over the Moulay el Yazid Mosque.
+The food is typical and delicious Moroccan, and the owners are super friendly and great with children.

-At Zeitoun Café Jamaa el Fna, you’ll feel like you’re in Morocco’s 1001 Nights fairy tale.
-Enjoy delicious Moroccan dishes such as fruit juices, pastries, and, of course, tea.
-This restaurant offers a fantastic view of Jemaa el Fna Square.
-Make sure to dine here at sunset to see the square transform into a large open-air restaurant.
+At Zeitoun Café Jamaa el Fna, you’ll feel like you’ve stepped into the 1001 Nights fairy tale of Morocco.
+Enjoy delicious Moroccan dishes such as fresh fruit juices, pastries, and of course, tea.
+From this restaurant, you have a fantastic view over Jemaa el Fna Square.
+Make sure to have dinner here at sunset—you’ll see the square transform into one big open-air restaurant.

-In this oasis of tranquility within the beautiful green courtyard of Le Jardin Restaurant Marrakech Medina, you can take a moment to unwind from the impressions of the stunning medina.
-The paprika hummus comes highly recommended!
-Lizzy opted for the caramelized pear with vanilla ice cream.
+In this oasis of calm, nestled in the beautiful green courtyard of Le Jardin Restaurant in Marrakech Medina, you can take a moment to relax and recover from all the impressions of the impressive medina.
+The paprika hummus is especially recommended!
+Lizzy went for the caramelized pear with vanilla ice cream ;-).

-Probably the most popular restaurant and hotspot in Marrakech, but it’s also a great place for families.
-From the rooftop terrace, you have a beautiful view of the city.
-Make sure to make a reservation a few days in advance, as it’s always busy here.
-After tasting the delicious dishes, you’ll understand why it’s so crowded.
+Probably the most popular restaurant and the hotspot of Marrakech.
+But it’s also great fun with kids.
+From the rooftop terrace, you have a beautiful view over the city.
+Make sure to book a few days in advance because it’s always busy here.
+After tasting the delicious dishes, you’ll understand why it’s always so crowded.
 What stood out to us the most was the friendliness of the staff.
-The children are (literally) treated like royalty.
+The children are treated like royalty.

 Are you in Morocco for a longer period?
 Then definitely consider a trip to Merzouga: the perfect base for a journey through the Sahara.
 We drove from Marrakech to Merzouga with a rental car.
 Along the way, you encounter beautiful villages and landscapes.
 Want to know more?
 Check out Raïssa’s blog: Merzouga: the perfect base for the Sahara.